Beginners should check our getting started guide first.

 There are several reasons why it makes sense to run Home Assistant in a virtual environment.
 A virtualenv encapsulates all aspect of a Python environment within a single directory tree.
 That means the Python packages you install for Home Assistant won’t interact with the rest of your system and vice-versa.
 It means a random upgrade for some other program on your computer won’t break Home Assistant, and it means you don’t need to install Python packages as root.

 Virtualenvs are pretty easy to setup.
-This example will walk through one method of setting one up (there are certainly others).
 We’ll be using Debian in this example (as many Home Assistant users are running Raspbian on a Raspberry Pi), but all of the Python related steps should be the same on just about any platform.

-$ sudo apt-get update $ sudo apt-get upgrade $ sudo apt-get install python3-pip python3-dev $ sudo pip3 install --upgrade virtualenv
+$ sudo apt-get update $ sudo apt-get upgrade $ sudo apt-get install python3-pip python3-dev python3-venv $ sudo pip3 install --upgrade virtualenv

 It’s a good idea to give services like Home Assistant their own user.
 It gives you more granular control over permissions, and reduces the exposure to the rest of your system in the event there is a security related bug in Home Assistant.
 This is a reasonably Linux oriented step, and will look different on other operating systems (or even other Linux distributions).